 Joanne Solomon.
-Joanne Solomon, 47, has served as Executive Vice President and Chief Financial Officer since January 2009 and as Corporate Vice President and Chief Financial Officer since November 2007.
-Prior to assuming her current position, Ms. Solomon served as our Senior Vice President of Finance and Corporate Controller since 2006.
+Joanne Solomon, 48, has served as Executive Vice President and Chief Financial Officer since January 2009 and as Corporate Vice President and Chief Financial Officer, Ms. Solomon served as our Senior Vice President of Finance and Corporate Controller since 2006.
 Ms. Solomon joined Amkor in 2000 and has held a number of finance and accounting positions, including Senior Vice President Finance and Treasurer, Vice President Finance and Business Assurance, Vice President Financial Planning and Analysis, and Senior Director Reporting and Analysis.
 Ms. Solomon also worked at PricewaterhouseCoopers for 10 years, and is a certified public accountant.
 Ms. Solomon holds a Bachelor's degree in Business and Administration from Drexel University and an M.B.A. in International Management from the Thunderbird School of Global Management.